Roadtrip um den Mont Ventoux (Frankreich)

 Saint-Rémy-de-Provence

-We decided on our side to spend the night in Saint-Remy de Provence, another very, very picturesque French village.
+I decided on my side to spend the night in Saint-Remy de Provence, another very, very picturesque French village.
 Located south from Avignon, St-Remy offers also pedestrian narrow-streets, hotels, restaurants, hand-craft, etc.

 Where to stay?

-We decided to pamper ourselves and booked a room at Hotel Villa Glanum (info here).
-We were travelling off-season and the hotel had just opened a few weeks ago.
-So, we got ourselves a pretty good deal.
+I decided to pamper myself and booked a room at Hotel Villa Glanum (info here).
+As I was travelling off-season and the hotel had just opened a few weeks ago, I got myself a pretty good deal.
 They have also a pool and a SPA so perfect to relax after a long day on the bike!

 Hotel Villa Glanum St-Remy-de-Provence France